The four suspects:

 Are you among the people who've been keepting in touch during lockdown by getting together with friends online for quizzes and other virtual entertainments?
 Then why not have a go at solving a classic murder mystery?

-Ann Cleeves has written a murder mystery script based on The Darkest Evening - like her stage-it-yourself Shetland murder mystery, 'Blood on the Bannocks' - but this one has been filmed, with four actors reading the parts, turning St Aidan's church Thorneyburn into a grand house.
+Ann Cleeves has written a murder mystery script based on The Darkest Evening - like her previous stage-it-yourself mystery kits - but this one has been filmed, with four actors reading the parts, turning St Aidan's church Thorneyburn into a grand house.

 You can watch the suspects read their statements, try and work out whodunnit and then - when everyone's submitted their answers - play the confession.
 You may recognise some characters and the situation from the book - but don't worry, it's a different story, and there are no spoilers for the book (or the other way round!).